- Health & Safety

 As Managing Director, Paul has led the development of the company into a full service safety provider across the full range of media and entertainment genre with particular growth in drama production and high risk support.
 As well as managing the day to day operations of the company, he works with a range of clients to develop their safety policy, systems and culture.

 Paul is committed to 1st Option’s vision of setting new standards of professional service and enabling support.

-Paul is an MBE and has an MBA from the Open University and an International Diploma in Occupational Safety and Health and a Graduate member of IOSH.
-He is a member of the CBI Health and Safety Panel and a member of the standards committee for the National Compliance and Risk Qualification.
+Paul is an MBE and has an MBA from the Open University, an International Diploma in Occupational Safety and Health and is a Graduate member of IOSH.
+He is a member of the standards committee for the National Compliance and Risk Qualification.

 Matthew is a Director of 1st Option Safety Group.
 After graduating with a 1st class honours degree in Health, Safety & Environmental Management, Matthew worked as a risk management consultant undertaking liability assessments and devising practices to minimise litigation for a range of clients.

 Before becoming a Director of 1st Option Safety Group Matthew worked for the BBC where he led a team of Occupational Health Nurses and Safety Advisers providing operational and strategic support to all Drama, Film, Entertainment, Factual & Learning, Events and Commissioning departments.
 Matthew was instrumental in designing and developing the key production safety training courses.
 He was also responsible for designing and implementing safety management systems for live events, which has now been adopted by a number of other organisations within the Broadcast Industry.

 Matthew is an active and influential member of both the Broadcast Industry Safety Group and the Joint Industry Stunt Committee.